-With the onset of the holiday season, it is time to begin thinking about how we are going to spend both our precious time and money to ensure that we make the most of the spirit of the season.
+For most of us, the holiday season is festive, filled with good food, fun get-togethers with family and friends, and the sharing of gifts, large or small.
+The challenge we face is to determine how we are going to spend both our precious time and money to ensure that we make the most of the spirit of the season.

-Our tradition is not to exchange gifts, instead donating to the less fortunate via local food pantries.
+Our own tradition is not to exchange gifts.
+Instead, we donate to the less fortunate via local food pantries and children’s gifting programs.
 What is part of our tradition is good food, a decent, but budget friendly wine, and lots of chocolate.

 With that prelude, I am happy to present the newest Backdoor Survival Holiday Gift Guide for Preppers.